google/osdfir-infrastructure/charts/turbinia/README.md

 The above command installs Turbinia with the Turbinia Controller deployed.

-Alternatively, the `values.yaml` and `values-production.yaml` file can be directly updated if the Helm chart was pulled locally.
+Alternatively, the `values.yaml` file can be directly updated if the Helm chart was pulled locally.
 For example,

 ```console